-The ASA Awarding Body offers a range of vocational qualifications across the aquatic disciplines.
+The ASA offers a range of vocational qualifications and courses across a range of aquatic disciplines.

-- Through the ASA Continuing Professional Development (CPD) presenter route
+- An ASA Continuing Professional Development (CPD) presenter

 1. The ASA Tutor Training Programme